quartiq/booster/doc/project_plan.md

 ### Booster Channels
 Each channel is composed of two configurable hardware interlock thresholds.
 When either interlock is tripped, the corresponding output channel is disabled.
-Channels may be re-enabled by firmware by disabling and re-enabling the channel.
+Channels may be re-enabled by button press or network by disabling and re-enabling the channel.

 There are two interlocks per channel: